Hundemeier/go-sacn/README.md

 Windows needs an interface and linux generally not.

 Note that the network infrastructure has to be multicast ready and that on some networks the delay of packets will increase.
 Also the packet loss can be higher if multicast is choosen.
+This can cause unintentional timeouts, if the sources are only transmitting every 2 seconds (like grandMA2 consoles).
 Please test your network for more information.

 Example for multicast use:
 ``` go